493rd Fighter Squadron

 The 493rd Fighter Squadron (493rd FS), nicknamed the Grim Reapers, is part of the United States Air Force's 48th Fighter Wing located at RAF Lakenheath, Suffolk, United Kingdom.
-The 493rd is currently not equipped with any aircraft but is expected to receive the Lockheed Martin F-35A Lightning II in late 2022.
-Between 1993 and 2022 it operated the McDonnell Douglas F-15C/D Eagle, providing air-to-air offensive and defensive support for United States and NATO operations.
+The 493rd FS operates the Lockheed Martin F-35A Lightning II.
 The squadron has earned multiple commendations and awards, including the Air Force Association's Hughes Trophy in 1997 and 1999 and the 2007, 2014, 2016 and 2019 Raytheon Trophies, for being recognized as the top fighter squadron in the United States Air Force.

 History

 World War II

 Activated as a Southeastern Air District Army Air Corps training squadron, equipped with a variety of second-line aircraft, both single and twin engine, preparing its pilots and maintenance crews for eventual combat.
 After the Pearl Harbor Attack, the squadron flew antisubmarine patrols from March to April 1942.
 Resumed aircrew training, many of the group's members went on to serve in squadrons stationed in Europe and the Pacific theaters.

 Eventually coming under the AAF III Fighter Command in 1944, trained replacement pilots with Republic P-47 Thunderbolts, Converted in January 1944 to an operational fighter squadron.
 Deployed to the European Theater of Operations, being assigned to the IX Fighter Command in England, March 1944.

 Almost immediately after their arrival, the squadron began a rigorous training program, flying dive-bombing, glide bombing, night flying, low-level navigation, smoke laying, reconnaissance, and patrol convoy sorties.
 Over the next two months, the number of sorties steadily increased and the squadron flew its first combat mission on 20 April 1944, an uneventful fighter sweep of the occupied French coast.

 Assisted the Normandy invasion by dropping bombs on bridges and gun positions, attacking rail lines and trains, and providing visual reconnaissance reports.
 Moved to France in mid-June 1944, supporting ground operations of Allied forces moving east across northern France throughout the war: primarily providing support for the United States First Army.
 Eventually was stationed in Occupied Germany on V-E Day.

 On 5 July 1945, the squadron arrived in Laon, France.
 After a few weeks back in France the squadron received orders to return to the US.
 With many of the members separating at port, those remaining set up the headquarters at Seymour Johnson Field, North Carolina and was programmed for deployment to Okinawa to take part in planned Invasion of Japan.
 Training discontinued after Atomic bombings of Hiroshima and Nagasaki and the sudden end of the Pacific War.

 Two months later on 7 November 1945, the squadron inactivated as part of the massive postwar draw down.